jubarcelos/jubarcelos/README.md

 ### Hi Guys 👋
 I’m currently learning on Trybe to be a full stack developer.
 ❤️ I practice beach tennis and I really like board games, so you can talk with me about that two things.
-⚡ Fun fact: I'm Chemistry too and worked for long time on pharmacy industry.
+⚡ Fun fact: I'm a chemist too and worked for long time on pharmacy industry.
  ##

 <div align="center">